lucasphilipp1/qualsa.github.io/guide/index.md

 during your time at McGill.
 We organize regular social events and provide platforms for student to share and discuss various research topics in peer-review sessions.
 We also represent the QLS student body at the Post-Graduate Student Society (PGSS, QUALSA’s parent organization) councils and during meetings with the administration.
-Together with the Department of QLS, QUALSA also helps organize the Annual QLS Research Day.
+Together with the QLS administration, QUALSA also helps organize the Annual QLS Research Day.
 QUALSA’s council positions include:

 * President
 * Chair Secretariat